LJT-512/ClarityCall/README.md

 </div>
 <br>

-Welcome to ClarityCall, a video conferencing platform designed to revolutionize your virtual communication experience.
-With ClarityCall, you can enjoy seamless real-time video and audio interactions, integrated with AI-powered features such as live translation and gesture recognition.
-Dive into our platform to connect, collaborate, and interact more effectively, whether for business meetings, educational sessions, or casual catch-ups.
-Embrace the future of video conferencing with ClarityCall!
+Welcome to ClarityCall, a video conferencing platform that enhances your online communication.
+ClarityCall offers fluid video and audio interactions complemented by AI-driven features like live translation and gesture recognition.
+Explore our platform for more connected and efficient interactions across business, education, or social gatherings.
+Discover a new way to meet and collaborate with ClarityCall.

 ## :tada: Quick Start